Graduate Student and Postdoctoral Fellowships

 The Department of Earth and Planetary Sciences of the American Museum of Natural History invites applications for graduate student fellowships from students interested in the Ph.D. program and for Research Fellowships in residence for postdoctoral investigators and established scientists to carry out projects in collaboration with department staff.
 Areas of interest include high-temperature and high-pressure geochemistry, meteoritics and planetary science, mineralogy, mineral deposits, petrology, and volcanology.
 Non-US citizens are eligible.

-The application deadline for the 2014-2015 academic year are November 15, 2013 for postdoctoral fellowship applications and December 15, 2013 for graduate student applications.
+The application deadline for the 2017-2018 academic year are November 15, 2016 for postdoctoral fellowship applications and December 15, 2016 for graduate student applications.
 Applicants should contact a curator at the Department of Earth & Planetary Sciences to discuss their interests, backgrounds, and potential research projects before submitting applications.
-For further information see Fellowships Opportunities and contact Dr. Denton Ebel .
+For further information see Fellowships Opportunities and contact Dr. Jim Webster.